* Co raises 2018 adj. EPS forecast to reflect buybacks

 Sales of cholesterol-lowering medicine Lipitor came in at $521 million, easily topping estimate of $466 million.

-Pfizer deferred announced price hikes on about 40 of its drugs, after Chief Executive Officer Ian Read spoke with Trump.
+Earlier this month, Pfizer said it would defer price hikes on around 40 of its drugs for no more than six months, after Chief Executive Officer Ian Read spoke with U.S. President Donald Trump.

-Since then, other major drugmakers, including Merck & Co , Eli Lilly and Novartis, have announced drug price freezes until the end of the year or decreases on some products.
+Since then, other major drugmakers, including Merck & Co , Eli Lilly and Novartis, have made similar announcements.

 Net income rose 26 percent to $3.87 billion, or 65 cents per share, in the second quarter.